Car problems Audi

 Audi A2 – lightweight with ageing technology

-The Audi A2 was ahead of its time with its aluminium bodywork, but as an enthusiast’s car it comes with specific points of attention.
-Body repairs to the aluminium shell require specialist work; poorly executed repairs can lead to structural weaknesses.
+The Audi A2 was ahead of its time with its aluminium bodywork, but as an enthusiast’s car it comes with some specific points to watch.
+Body repairs to the aluminium shell are specialist work; poorly executed repairs can lead to structural weaknesses.
 The electronics are now outdated and can be prone to faults.
-The suspension and steering also deserve extra inspection for wear on an older A2.
+The suspension and steering system of an older A2 also deserve extra inspection for wear.

 Read more: Audi A2

-‘ Preventive maintenance and timely diagnosis are the key here to keeping costs down. ’
+‘ Preventive maintenance and timely diagnosis are the key here to keeping costs under control. ’

 Audi A3 – popular all-rounder with TFSI and DSG issues

 As a popular all-rounder, the Audi A3 shares much of its technology with other models, and therefore many of the same problems.
 Oil consumption with certain TFSI engines is a well-known phenomenon.
-Carbon build-up and faults in the DSG/S tronic transmission are also very common.
-Electrical faults, such as defective ABS or ESP sensors (components of the braking and stability control systems) and random dashboard warnings, can take owners by surprise.
+Here, too, carbon build-up and malfunctions in the DSG/S tronic transmission are common.
+Electrical faults, such as defective ABS or ESP sensors (components of the braking and stability control systems) and random dashboard warnings, can catch owners off guard.
 Preventive maintenance and timely diagnosis are the key here to limiting costs.

 Read more: Audi A3